 Groups that qualify for this subsidy are charged at £4.00 per child, with one accompanying adult free for every seven children (for primary classes), or one supervisory adult free for every four children (for nursery classes), and any additional adult charged at £4.00

 Such discounted study visits are available:

 - Only to teacher-led outings from primary schools, or nursery classes operated as part of a primary school and sharing their premises.
 All other types of pre-school group should use the groups visit booking form.

 - Such study visits must be pre-booked, include at least 20 children, and take place mid-week during term time.

-Discovery sessions are not available during our busiest period (between 15th May and the end of the June term), when we offer instead, a programme of arena sessions, which allow larger groups to meet many of the farm livestock and learn about activities on the farm.
+In addition to the discovery sessions, there's programme of activities and arena sessions which allow larger groups to meet many of the farm livestock and learn about activities on the farm.
 These public sessions may be shared with a number of other groups, and need not be booked in advance.

 Study Visit Booking Form

 Capacity may be limited at some times of the year; please telephone us on 01506 414957 to check availability before completing this form